 Prohibited Use - Windows may not be used as an entrance to or exit from the building.
 Window screens (where applicable) must remain secured to the window.
 Residents found to have removed the screens or to have entered or exited the building via any window, or to have allowed visitors or guests to do so, will be subject to disciplinary action.

 Window Decorations - Window coverings are provided in all areas for privacy and protection from the heat of the sun.
 We ask that you not hang or display items in your windows that are visible from the outside (foil, flags, blankets, paper, etc.).
 The only exception to this is that appropriate seasonal holiday decorations are permitted as long as they comply with appropriate safety codes and do not detract from the appearance of the building.
 Seasonal decorations should be removed promptly when the holiday has passed.

-Health and Wellness - These standards, requirements, and restrictions supersede all other Housing Policies until it is determined there is no longer a threat to public health by proper authorities.
-University requires students to comply with all guidance set forth by the CDC, including but not limited to social distancing and maintaining proper hygiene practices.
+Health and Wellness - When the need arises to maintain the Health and Wellness of residents, those standards, requirements, and restrictions supersede all other Housing Policies until it is determined there is no longer a threat to public health by proper authorities.
+University requires students to comply with all guidance set forth pertaining to the Heal and Wellness of the campus community.

 Part II: Emergency Procedures Applicable to all Residential Students

 - NOTIFICATION of residents to evacuate the residence hall will be given by the Residence Hall Staff or University Police.
 The public address or alarm system will be utilized if time permits.

 - Residents will proceed to exit the building in an orderly manner by following the emergency evacuation routes posted throughout the buildings.

 - Residents will move in a calm and orderly fashion to the designated Emergency Assembly Area.
 A map of Emergency Assembly Areas can be found on the University Police Department web page at: https://www.angelo.edu/content/files/19248-evacuation-map